mvolkmann/blog/src/python/python-compared-to-js.md

 - single-word dictionary keys require quotes unlike JavaScript object keys
 - lambda functions are more verbose than JavaScript arrow functions (lambda vs. ->)
+- even though Python convention is to separate words in multi-word variable, function, and method names with an underscore, there are many examples where no separate is used
 - the classic ternary operator using a `?` and `:` is not supported;
   for example: